Dr. Zazzaro offers you the highest level of care and state of the art treatment and services for you and your entire family.

 A bridge is a long-lasting, beautiful solution for a missing tooth or teeth.

+A crown or "cap" may be required to make a weak tooth with a large filling, strong again.
 Crowns provide the strongest restoration for teeth.
 Teeth that are badly broken or have large worn-out fillings can be restored to their natural appearance and strength with crowns.
 Using the latest ceramic technology, we can create beautiful results for:

 - Spaces between the teeth (diastemas)